 Want to save recipes?
 Create an account or login & then you can use the “Save Recipe” button when viewing a recipe to save it to your Recipe Box.
 You can access your saved recipes on any device and generate a shopping list for recipes in your collections.Save To Your Recipe Box

 - 2 teaspoon Active Dry or Instant Yeast

 - 1 and ½ cups warm water between 110 and 120 degrees F

 - 1 Tablespoon sugar

 - 1 teaspoon salt

-- Coat a seperate mixing bowl lightly with oil.
-Pour dough into oiled bowl and cover bowl tightly with plastic wrap.
-Let rise 30 minutes on countertop if you plan to use it immediately.
+- Coat a separate mixing bowl lightly with oil.
+Pour dough into an oiled bowl and cover bowl tightly with plastic wrap.
+Let rise 30 minutes on the countertop if you plan to use it immediately.
 Or, (the beauty of this recipe!) refrigerate it up to 3 days.
 If refrigerated for later use, take out of refrigerator 20 to 30 minutes before you plan to cook it.

-- The other beautiful thing about this recipe is you can use it for bread sticks, pizza, calzones, etc. Dough will make one large pizza, two 10 inch pizzas with thick crust, 2 batches of bread sticks or cheese sticks in 8 x 11 inch pan.
-You can use half the crust and store remaining in the fridge up to 3 days.
+- The other beautiful thing about this recipe is you can use it for breadsticks, pizza, calzones, etc. The dough will make one large pizza, two 10 inch pizzas with a thick crust, 2 batches of breadsticks or cheese sticks in 8 x 11-inch pan.
+You can use half the crust and store remaining in the fridge for up to 3 days.